Log-in/Sign-up

 LIVE SESSIONS:

-This course includes a mandatory live session component: this year those sessions will take place twice a week, 10:00-11:00 am (Eastern Time) on Tuesdays and Thursdays
+This course includes two required live sessions per week, 10:00-11:00 am (Eastern Time) on Tuesdays and Thursdays

 COURSE OBJECTIVES: